Sangarananthan/EventFlow-Fullstack_Event_managment_platform/README.md

 ## 📱 Screenshots

-[Add screenshots of your application here]
+[screenshots of application here]

 ## 🚧 Project Status

-Currently in active development.
+Currently in active development....
+Expected to completed in 30 hours!!

 ## 📝 License